HGARgG-0710/math-expressions.js/README.md

 [Wikis on GitHub repo](https://github.com/HGARgG-0710/math-expressions.js/wiki)

-The library also supports basic in-editor JSDoc documentation.
+The library also supports basic in-editor JSDoc documentation (as of present - yet undone).

 ## Source